 I’m an archaeological museum curator and I also teach about Roman Britain as a Visiting Tutor on the Archaeology undergraduate course at Bishop Grosseteste University in Lincoln.
 My main interests are in Romano-British ritual and religion, the development of urbanism and the expression of cultural identity through small finds.
 I have a passion for getting the general public interested in the real story of the Roman Lincolnshire and what was happening in their local area.
 I am an Associate of the Chartered Institute for Archaeologists, an Associate of the Museums Association, and a Fellow of the Royal Numismatic Society.

 If you want to get in touch about the blog or any aspects of Roman Lincolnshire, and especially if you’re aware of something amazing I haven’t covered, then contact me through twitter – @lidongni.
 You can download articles I’ve written about Roman Lincolnshire on my Academia page.

 All of the text on this website is my copyright and may not be reproduced commercially without my permission.
 If used for non-commercial uses, a link back to the blog would be much appreciated.
 All of the images used on this blog are credited to the appropriate copyright holder wherever this can be discerned, with a web link if possible.
-Any images not credited have been taken by me, and may be used freely for non-commercial purposes, with a link back to this blog where possible.
+Any images not credited have been taken by me, and may be used freely for non-commercial purposes with a link back to this blog.

 I hope you enjoy exploring Lincolnshire’s fascinating Roman heritage!